I'm Sara

 portrait of preschool-aged girl in unicorn costume looking at the camera

-8. Results in Authentic Moments:
+8. Results in the Most Authentic Family Moments

 parents and two young daughters sitting in child's room reading separately to each of their girls